 - have a bachelor’s degree from an accredited college or university before beginning study as a Mitchell Scholar.
 Degrees from international accredited universities are acceptable, if all other conditions are met.

 There is no one thing the committee is looking for in a Mitchell Scholar.
 Successful applicants have documented evidence of significant achievement in:

 - Academic excellence

 - Successful candidates have come from a variety of large and small universities both public and private, as well as the workforce.

-To be considered for a UCLA campus nomination, applicants must submit the following to the Scholarship Resource Center at 233 Covel Commons by the UCLA campus deadline of June 30:
+Current students must receive UCLA’s endorsement in order to apply.
+To be considered for institutional endorsement, applicants must submit the following to the Scholarship Resource Center at 233 Covel Commons by the UCLA campus deadline of July 12:

 - An annotated resume that details your research experience, honors, and awards.
 Click here to learn how to prepare an annotated resume.

 - Transcripts from all colleges and universities attended.
 For the UCLA campus application, these may be unofficial transcripts.

 - The names and affiliations of the additional two people from whom you will request recommendations if you are selected as a UCLA candidate for the Mitchell Scholarship.

 Applications must be endorsed by UCLA before they can be submitted to the Mitchell Scholarship Program.
 In the endorsement process, the campus selection committee reviews application materials and selects UCLA’s nominees.
 Please note that the number of letters of recommendation, resume requirement, or essay topic may differ between campus application requirements and application requirements